2ndmk2/jscon/README.md

 For developers,

 * python setup.py develop
-*  *For conda/pip env*, go to parental directory of tesarot, and "pip install -e ./jscon"
+*  *For conda/pip env*, go to parental directory of jscon, and "pip install -e ./jscon"

 ## Test run
 Go to ipynb & tests folder